pressel/pycles/docs/source/install.rst

 $ git clone https://github.com/pressel/pycles.git

-Alternatively, if you anticipate contributing to PyCLES we recommend forking the code directly from GitHub_.
-To fork the repository, create a GitHub_ account.
+Alternatively, we recommend forking the code directly from GitHub_  if you anticipate contributing to PyCLES.
+To fork the repository, first create a GitHub_ account.
 Then visit the `PyCLES Github Page`_ and click the Fork button that appears on the upper right side of the page.
 Once you have forked PyCLES, clone your fork.

 .. _Github: http://www.github.com/